How to Install a Solar Pool Heater

 • Level

 Before installing the solar heater, it is important that you check that you have the correct solar panel size for your pool.
 If you’re unsure of how many panels you need, a basic guideline is to have enough panels to cover an area at least half the size of the pool.
-This is a big factor in how effective your pool heater will be.
+This is a significant factor in how effective your pool heater will be.

-Step two: Choose the location
+Step Two: Choose the Location

 Find a suitable location that gets plenty of direct sunlight.
 This can be directly next to your pool without any obstructions or even on your roof, although this will mean you need a longer return hose.

-Step three: Prep the area
+Step Three: Prep the Area

 You have two choices: buy a pre-made solar panel rack or build one yourself.
 These racks can be made of wood with four sides for the panels to rest on.
 Their only function is to hold the solar panels off the ground.